Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 One of the most significant strengths of Enneagram sevens in a relationship is their ability to keep things exciting and fresh.
 Sevens thrive on novelty and enjoy exploring new places, trying new foods, and experiencing new activities.
 They are always open to trying new things and often encourage their partners to do the same.

-However, Enneagram sevens' love of novelty can sometimes lead to a lack of relationship commitment.
-They may need help staying focused on one partner or activity for an extended period as they constantly seek new experiences.
+However, Enneagram sevens' love of novelty can sometimes lead to a lack of relationship commitment. **They may need help staying focused on one partner or activity for an extended period as they constantly seek new experiences**.

 Additionally, sevens can struggle with being present in the moment and may sometimes avoid dealing with difficult emotions or situations.
 This can lead to a lack of emotional depth in relationships, as sevens may find it challenging to address and work through their partner's emotions or conflicts.